gambit0070/Data-Warehouse/Report/Report.md

 df['speed_limit'] = df['speed_limit'].replace('<40', 40)
 ```

 Categorising road **speed limits** into 4 categories.
 According to local rules in NT state speed limit in build-up areas is 60 km/h, while in other states is 50 km/h.
-We sel "Low" for low speed zones 0-40 km/h, "Med" for 41-60 in NT and 41-50 in other states, 'High' fof 61-80 in NT and 51-80 in other states, and 'Very High' for 81 and upper for all states.
+We set "Low" for low speed zones 0-40 km/h, "Med" for 41-60 in NT and 41-50 in other states, 'High' fof 61-80 in NT and 51-80 in other states, and 'Very High' for 81 and upper for all states.

 ```
 df['speed_limit'] = np.where(